-Here is a simple project, inexpensive and easy to assemble, that will dry your fresh vegetables and other fresh produce.
+Long summer days are on the way.
+Here is a simple project, inexpensive and easy to assemble, that will dry your fresh vegetables and other fresh produce: DIY solar dehydrator.

-The principle is simple: air travels over solar heated plates and then through a chamber, where the produce is placed on shelves made of expanded metal, that allows the air to pass through.
+The principle is simple: air travels over solar-heated plates and then through a chamber, where the produce is placed on shelves made of expanded metal, that allows the air to pass through.

+The dehydrator consists of two chambers: horizontal and vertical.
 The horizontal one heats up the air moving through it.

-The whole project is designed to make use of only one sheet of half inch plywood.
+The vertical chamber stores the produce and allows the warm air to rise and flow out through the top of the chamber.
+The whole project is designed to make use of only one sheet of half-inch plywood.
 So, all the sizes are determined by the size of the sheet.

 The length of the horizontal warming section is half the length of the sheet, and the vertical sections are all provided for by the rest of the sheet.

-In this example we used Perspex that came from an old shower door, but any transparent material will be fine to use.
+In this example, we used Perspex that came from an old shower door, but any transparent material will be fine to use.
 Basically, all you want is for the transparent sheet to allow the sunlight through and channel the air up to the vertical chamber.

 It is a good idea to have the dehydrator on wheels, so you can move it around with ease.
 This is particularly important if you use ceramic tiles to warm the air.

-Related: The 10-Dollar Jerky Maker
+Related:Â The 10-Dollar Jerky Maker

 Type Of Produce